 The division of Alaska is into five distinct regions.
 The Southeast, South Central, Southwest, Inland, and the Far North.
 Each offers amazing fishing, though not always for the same species of fish.

 Southeastern Alaska stretches along the coast and abuts the Western side of British Columbia.
 The major cities of Southeastern Alaska include Juneau, Ketchikan, Prince of Wales Island and Sitka.
 This is an outstanding area to fish for Pacific Halibut, Chinook Salmon, Silver Salmon, Coho Salmon, Pink Salmon and King Salmon.
 Freshwater fishing includes Dolly Varden Rainbow Trout, Cutthroat Trout, Brook Trout, and Arctic Grayling.
-The Southeastern side of Alaska is outstanding for saltwater fishing.
+The Southeastern side of Alaska is outstanding for saltwater fishing and is also a very popular location for cruise ship fishing excursions.
 It is here that you find the massive Pacific Halibut and King Salmon.
 The fishing here is great both in freshwater and saltwater.
 The ocean waters around Prince of Wales Sound is rich with cod, salmon and halibut.
 There are plenty of opportunities to fish the inland lakes and rivers for Trout, Dolly Varden, and Grayling.View Southeast Alaska Fishing Lodges

 Southwestern Alaska contains all of the Aleutian range and part of the ring of fire.
 It also contains some of the best fishing in the world.
 Places like Bristol Bay are prime for salmon and Pacific Halibut fishing.
 This is also home of the famous Kenai Peninsula and the most popular Salmon fishing location in Alaska.
 Major cities include Bethel, Dillingham, Naknek.
 Fishing here is excellent for Pacific Halibut, King Salmon, Sockeye Salmon, Coho Salmon, Arctic Char, Steelhead Trout, Rainbow Trout, Lake Trout, Northern Pike, and Arctic Grayling.